 When it comes to holiday shopping it is all about the research; finding the best price, the best excursions, the best ways to travel.
 Here’s our tips on getting the most out of your trips:

 A good starting point is to have somewhere in mind you want to go.
-I actually keep a bucket list of the places I want to visit/activities I want to do, so when it comes to picking a destination for the year, I’ve got that as a starting point- something I’d recommend you do too; consider the places you want to visit or once in a lifetime activities e.g. swim with dolphins and add them to a list you can continually refer to.
+I actually keep a bucket list of the places I want to visit/activities I want to do, so when it comes to picking a destination for the year, I’ve got it as a starting point- something I’d recommend you do too; consider the places you want to visit or once in a lifetime activities e.g. swim with dolphins and add them to a list you can continually refer to.

 Further research on your desired destination: Once you’ve a rough idea on where you might like to go, look at the popular attractions and excursions on what might interest you.
-For city breaks all/most attractions are relatively easy to access because they’re in a central location.
+For city breaks, all/most attractions are relatively easy to access because they’re in a central location.
 In a more distinct destination such as Sri Lanka, to visit the most popular attractions staying in one resort isn’t really a viable option because some destinations can be 5-6 hours drive away (and drivers can’t do a round trip in one day)- finding out sooner rather than later could save you time and money.
 I’d also look for best times to go both for special events and weather- nothing like visiting a beach destination in storm season!

 Costing it up:

 Once you’ve established the above, it’s time to move on to the cost research.
-For this aspect, there is one of two ways of doing this; you could either search for a rough price in advance and then follow it up by checking out the prices with your local travel agent or vice versa.
+For this aspect, there is one of two ways of doing this.
+You could either search for a rough price in advance and then follow it up by checking out the prices with your local travel agent or vice versa.
 I’d recommend you do both aspects though to get the best deal.
 See below:

 Benefits of using a travel agent: